palinkasnorbert/startdataengineering.com-join-fact-scd2/readme.md

 For example, in an e-commerce website, a fact table would contain information about orders, such as when the order was placed, the items in that order, who placed that order, etc. The dimension tables would be an item table (containing item id, item price, size, etc) and an user table (containing user id, user name, user address etc).

-If you are wondering
-* how can I store my table’s history over time ?
-* how can I join a fact table and an SCD2 dimension table ?

 ## What is an SCD2 table and why use it?
 The dimensional data in a data warehouse are usually derived from an application’s database.
 There are 7 common types of ways to model and store dimensional data in a data warehouse.
 In this post, we will look exclusively at `Type 2: Add New Row.`